TECHNICAL

 However, there is in addition a 24V 110Ah AGM bank that can be engaged with a switch to act as an emergency power source in case of power failure of the Lithium batteries (eg. due to a lightning strike that could harm the electronics in the Battery Management System).
 This AGM bank powers the stern thruster in normal operation, and is charged from the 12V 100A alternator that comes standard with the Nanni engine, via a 12-24V Battery-to-battery charger.
 This 12V alternator is also used to charge a dedicated 12V engine starter battery.

-At right is an overview of the electrical system.
+Below is an overview of the electrical system.

 THREE FORESAILS